 The central component of Public Forum Debate is the resolution, which is the topic that the students debate.
-Resolutions are generated by the National Forensic League and are published in the NFL's monthly journal, Rostrum, and on its website, www.NFLonline.org.
-They are chosen each month by a vote of NFL member schools; tournaments, though, may use whichever month's resolution that they deem best.
+Resolutions are voted on by members of the National Speech & Debate Association and published www.speechanddebate.org/topics. at Tournaments, though, may use whichever month's resolution that they deem best.
 For example, if a tournament is held early in the month, thus leaving students too little time to adequately prepare that month's resolution, the tournament may use the previous month's resolution.
-The NFL also chooses a Nationals topic that is used at the NFL National Tournament.
+The NSDA also chooses a Nationals topic that is used at the NSDA National Tournament.